carvel-dev/imgpkg/docs/air-gapped-workflow.md

 (Optional) If you would like to deploy the results of the scenarios to your Kubernetes cluster, download [`kbld`](https://get-kbld.io/) and kubectl.

 ---
-## Finding bundle in source registry
+## Step 1: Finding bundle in source registry

 In most cases you already have a bundle to work with pushed by a configuration author.
 In case you need to create your own bundle here are the steps: